 Every project includes: pre-master feedback, high quality reference master p/song, album/EP sequencing, formatting for streaming services, vinyl, DDP/ISRC and unlimited revisions (T&Cs).

-Never worked with me before?
-Get a free mastering sample: please just ask.
-Your satisfaction is paramount to myself and studio's reputation: unlimited revisions!*
+Your satisfaction is paramount to myself and studio's reputation: 100% money back guarantee and unlimited revisions!*

 "I did my first solo work with Nathan and that material still stands the test of time" Josh Pyke (Multi Aria award winner/Sony)